-43. Id. at 824 n.10 (quoting Alfred Kadushin, Child Welfare Services 366 (1967)).
+43. Id. at 824 n.10 (quoting ALFRED KADUSHIN, CHILD WELFARE SERVICES 366 (1967)).

 44. See Prince v.
 Massachusetts, 321 U.S. 158, 166 (1944) (holding that traditionally, a state may not interfere in the "private realm of family life," but "the family itself is not beyond regulation"); Stanley v.
 Illinois, 405 U.S. 645, 652 (1972) (holding that, because the state has cognizable interests in the safety of children in its jurisdiction, neglectful parents may be separated from their children); Tracey B. Harding, Involuntary Termination of Parental Rights: Reform is Needed, 39 Brandels L.J.
 895, 896-97 (2001) (finding that every state provides for the termination of parental rights on various grounds, including abuse, neglect, and abandonment).
 But see Santosky v.
-Kramer, 455 U.S. 745, 753-54 (1982) (holding that parents' fundamental interest in their children does not evaporate simply because they being the most commonly cited reason for removing children from parents.
+Kramer, 455 U.S. 745, 753-54 (1982) (holding that parents' fundamental interest in their children "does not evaporate simply because they have not been model parents or have lost temporary custody of their child to the State").
+A parent can temporarily lose custody of his or her child without having his or her parental rights involuntarily terminated.
+See id. at 747-48.

+abuse and neglect being the most commonly cited reason for removing children from parents.

 Unlike adoption, which offers permanent placement, foster care offers temporary placement for children until their biological families can improve living conditions at home.
-46 Even though state agencies typically secure legal custody of the children they place in foster care, parents will retain guardianship.
-47 State "dependency courts" (sometimes called "family courts") decide issues of entrance into the foster care system and evaluate possible reunification with biological parents.
-48 If a child enters foster care by voluntary placement, their biological parent may seek the return of the child without the court's consent.
-49 The overall number of children in foster care has risen dramatically over the past four decades.
+Even though state agencies typically secure legal custody of the children they place in foster care, parents retain guardianship.
+State "dependency courts" (sometimes called "family courts") decide issues of entrance into the foster care system and evaluate the possibility of reunification with biological parents.
+If a child enters foster care by voluntary placement, their biological parent may seek the return of the child without the court's consent.
+The number of children in foster care has risen inconsistently and dramatically over the past four decades.
 There were an estimated 407,000 children in foster care in 2020.
-50 This is a decrease of over 150,000 children as compared to 1999, but it is still an increase of almost 150,000 children as compared to 1982.
-51
+This is a decrease of over 150,000 children as compared to 1999, but it is still an increase of almost 150,000 children as compared to 1982.

-In 1997, Congress enacted the Adoption and Safe Families Act (ASFA), which recognizes that the intended temporary nature of the foster care system does not reflect the reality of long-term enrollment of children in the system.
+In 1997, Congress enacted the Adoption and Safe Families Act ("ASFA"), which recognizes that the intended temporary nature of the foster care system does not reflect the reality of long-term enrollment of children in the system.
 The ASFA encourages states to provide adoption incentives to foster care placements, thus promoting adoption while placing less emphasis on reunification efforts.
-Additionally, the ASFA further promotes these adoption proceedings by providing an expedited timeline within which states must terminate the rights of have not been model parents or have lost temporary custody of their child to the State).
-A parent can temporarily lose custody of his or her child without having his or her parental rights involuntarily terminated.
-See id. at 747-48.
+Additionally, the ASFA further promotes these foster parent adoption proceedings by providing an expedited timeline within which states must terminate the parental rights of biological parents.
+Although the ASFA attempts to encourage reunification with a biological parent, the act imposes a time limit on